The Best Exercises For Lean Muscle Mass Gains and Fat Loss

 The reason for this is that in order for you to perform these type of exercises you need to be capable of not only carrying the added resistance but also involving your bodyweight as well.
 Therefore, many muscles are called into play in order to perform this feat.
 If you look at it, by performing dips, chinups, squats and deadlifts you are really hitting every single muscle in your body!
 These exercises not only give you fast results, but they also create functional strength; in other words strength that can be used for your daily activities.

-See also Sports Nutrition Tips
+See also Sports Coach Tips to Enable Success

 If you are great at performing pull-ups and you go to perform a pulldown you’ll see how easy the task of performing a pulldown is.
 As a matter of fact, depending on your pull-up strength, you might be able to lift the whole stack in most pulldown machines.
 However, the reverse in not true.
 While you may be very good at performing pulldowns you may not be able to perform many pull-ups as the strength gained in the pulldown exercise is not as transferable as the one gained in a pull-up.
 Again, the reason for this phenomenon is NMS.